the-expanse/SideQuestWiki/Updated-my-Quest-recently-and-now-it-won't-connect-to-SideQuest.md

 `oculus composite adb interface`

+option and install it

-option and install it after that restart your PC and the issue should be resolved.
+if it dose not appear try to uncheck "show compatible drivers" and look for it then after that restart your PC and the issue should be resolved.

 Last resort failing this sadly is a Factory reset, that helps many users get back online.